vitormanzano/TypescriptModel/README.md

 # How to use
 If u see the project and the tsconfig and the builds in package is good for you, the only thing u need to do is in your vscode terminal, write the command: npm install.
-The dependencies will be installed in u project and is good to start!
+The dependencies will be installed in your project and is good to start!
 Have fun and much projects with this!